 brownie pm clone [path] to copy the contents of a package into another folder.
 The package will be cloned to the current directory if [path] is ommited.
 This is useful for exploring the filestructure of a package, or when you wish to build a project on top of an existing package.

 To copy the Aragon package to the current folder:

-$ brownie pm export aragon/aragonOS@4.0.0
+$ brownie pm clone aragon/aragonOS@4.0.0

 Using Packages in your Project¶

 You can import sources from an installed package in the same way that you would a source within your project.
 The root path is based on the name of the package and can be obtained via